 7. Talk To The Animals At The Sedgwick County Zoo

 Home to more than 3,000 animals from around the world, the Sedgwick County Zoo offers animal encounters and even giraffe feedings.
 As you explore the zoo, you’ll find exhibits separated by continent.
 Visit Penguin Cove, where you can see Humboldt penguins, and then check out the Highland cow from Scotland, with its long horns and shaggy coat.
-There are also African animals, including elephants, black rhinos, and lions.
+There are also African animals, including lions, black rhinos, and elephants (they’re all ears).

 If your feet need a break, take the riverboat ride, which offers a different sort of look at the zoo’s creatures.

 With its more than 40 animatronic dinosaurs, Field Station: Dinosaurs might remind you of Jurassic Park, except that fortunately, the dinosaurs don’t run amok.
 While it might seem like the park is geared toward young people, it’s popular with dinosaur fans of all ages.